 As a result of this award, on 12 November 2021, IT Ltd. filed a Request for Arbitration against Korek Telecom, in order to enforce its debt claim of more than USD 285 million (plus default interest) bringing the total claim to USD 1 billion, against IH, as debtor, and Korek Telecom, as guarantor.
 Korek Telecom filed its reply on 24 January 2022.
 On 17 June 2022, Korek Telecom filed a request to stay the proceedings pending adjudication of its application before the Lebanese courts to annul the arbitral award invalidating the Subordination Agreement.
 On 1 July 2022, IT Ltd. filed its response to Korek Telecom's motion to stay.
 On 15 July 2022, Korek Telecom filed its Reply in support of its motion to stay.
 On 29 July 2022, IT Ltd. filed its Rejoinder to Korek Telecom's motion to stay.
-The hearing of the stay application is set for 17 August 2022.
+The hearing of the stay application occurred on 17 August 2022 and Korek Telecom's stay application was dismissed by the Tribunal on 22 August 2022.
+The first Procedural order was issued on 9 September 2022.
+IT Ltd. filed its Statement of Claim on 9 September 2022.
+Korek Telecom's Defense was due on 3 November 2022, which was extended by agreement by two weeks.

-Separately as well, IT Ltd. filed a Request for Arbitration against IBL Bank on January 7, 2022, seeking damages for the fraud that was adjudicated in the previous arbitration.
+Separately as well, IT Ltd. filed a Request for Arbitration against IBL Bank on 7 January 2022, seeking damages for the fraud that was adjudicated in the previous arbitration.
 IBL Bank's Reply was submitted on 7 April 2022.
-The tribunal was constituted and president was appointed as intimated wide letter dated 20 July 2022.
-IBL in the process of obtaining a stay over arbitration.
+The tribunal was constituted on 20 July 2022, and the Tribunal has scheduled a Case Management Conference in the arbitration for 3 November 2022 in order to set the timetable for the proceedings.
+In its answer to the request for arbitration, IBL made a stay application.
+IT Ltd. filed a responsive submission on 23 September 2022.
+IBL filed a reply submission on 10 October 2022.
+A decision on the stay application is pending.